Advising other European nationals

 What are the housing and housing benefit rights of other European nationals?

-Because there is no requirement for any residence permit to prove the permanent right to reside, it is simply a matter of fact that the person has been in the UK for the relevant time.
-The permanent right to reside is acquired through five years' continuous residence exercising an EEA right to reside (e.g. as a worker, a student, etc), or after a shorter period (as a retired worker or self-employed person) – but different qualifying rules apply to EEA family members.
-After five years' lawful residence (whether exercising a free movement right or not) an EEA national qualifies for EU settled status (and his/her free movement rights are extinguished).
+Because a residence permit has never been a requirement to acquire the permanent right to reside, it is simply a matter of fact not documentation, that the person has been in the UK for the relevant time.
+The permanent right to reside is acquired through five years' continuous residence while exercising an EEA right to reside (e.g. as a worker, a student, etc).

 Absences from the UK for up to six months in one year or longer for certain important reasons (e.g. military service, child birth, overseas posting) do not affect the continuity of residence (Regulation 3(2)(c) of the EEA Regulations).